David-Henery4/Dine-Restaurant/dine-restaurant-website-default/README.md

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+Users are be able to:

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements throughout the site